wndxlori/motion-dynamic-type/README.md

 [![Gem Version](https://badge.fury.io/rb/motion-dynamic-type.png)](http://badge.fury.io/rb/motion-dynamic-type) [![Build Status](https://travis-ci.org/wndxlori/motion-dynamic-type.png)](https://travis-ci.org/wndxlori/motion-dynamic-type) [![Code Climate](https://codeclimate.com/github/wndxlori/motion-dynamic-type.png)](https://codeclimate.com/github/wndxlori/motion-dynamic-type)

-A simple RubyMotion wrapper for iOS 7's Dynamic Type to make it easier to set the fonts, as well as getting the information you need and notifications for responding to the layout changes.
+A simple RubyMotion wrapper for iOS's Dynamic Type to make it easier to set the fonts, as well as getting the information you need and notifications for responding to the layout changes.

 ## Help support this gem by learning

 The only reason I can keep making gems and keep them up to date is because lovely people like yourself support me.
-I run the [MotionInMotion screencasts](https://motioninmotion.tv/) which you can purchase individually or as a bundle, I also have a school for [RubyMotion development](https://wndx.school).
+I create the [Motion in Motion](https://wndx.school/p/motion-in-motion-subscription) subscription series which you can purchase monthly or by the year, I also have an entire school for [Mobile (RubyMotion) development](https://wndx.school).
 All support, even small amounts really helps.

 ## Installation